-Donating blood is safe, but iron deficiency may occur with frequent donation.
-Red blood cell donors may benefit from a diet high in iron-rich foods and should strongly consider taking a daily multivitamin containing iron.
-Your physician may recommend a higher or lower level of iron supplementation depending on your health history.
+Donating blood is relatively safe, but iron deficiency may occur with donation.
+Blood donors may benefit from a diet high in iron-rich foods and should consider taking a daily multivitamin containing iron.
+Refer to Blood Donation and Iron Loss in the Blood Donor Educational Material.

 Your donation is taken to the lab and gets processed in a centrifuge to separate it into three different lifesaving components.
 Once testing is completed to ensure safety of the blood components, 24/7 dispatchers deliver it to the hospital, where it is used to help someone in need.
 Watch a video to see the whole process!